elastic/kibana/x-pack/plugins/index_lifecycle_management/README.md

 #### Generic phase data

 Each of our four phases have some similar and some unique configuration options.
 Instead of making each individual phase a specific action for that phase, the code is written more generically to capture any data change within a phase to a single action.
-Therefore, each phase component's configuration inputs will look similar, like: `setPhaseData(PHASE_ROLLOVER_AFTER_UNITS, e.target.value)`.
+Therefore, each phase component's configuration inputs will look similar, like: `setPhaseData(PHASE_ROLLOVER_MINIMUM_AGE_UNITS, e.target.value)`.
 The top level container for each phase will handle automatically prefixing the `setPhaseData` prop with the right phase: ` setPhaseData: (key, value) => setPhaseData(PHASE_COLD, key, value),`.

 To complement this generic logic, there is a list of constants that are used to ensure the right pieces of data are changed.
 These are contained within `store/constants.js`